 “Christ is the image of the invisible God, the firstborn over all creation.” - St. Paul, Epistle to the Colossians

 Brian Matthew Whirledge lives in Goshen, Indiana, USA, with his wife, Rebekah, and their son George.
 He paints icons with the blessing of Bishop Anthony of Toledo and the Midwest, Antiochian Orthodox Christian Archdiocese of North America.
 Brian is an ordained reader, and serves as Protopsaltis and choir director at St. Mary’s Antiochian Orthodox Church in Goshen, Indiana.
 Pursuing the visual arts his entire life, he has painted traditional Orthodox Christian icons since 2007.
 He has painted hundreds of icons for private and church commissions, using only finest materials available: professional acrylic paint, 23k gold leaf, and birch panels.

 It was in Jerusalem, during a family trip to the Holy Land, that he first experienced Orthodox churches and their iconography.
 The beauty of the icons contributed a great deal in his desire to join the Church.
 After converting to the Orthodox faith in college, Brian began to learn to paint icons.

-As a visual artist and Orthodox Christian, painting icons in the traditional Byzantine style is an organic way for to express the Christian faith visually.
+As a visual artist and Orthodox Christian, Brian found painting icons in the traditional Byzantine style has been an organic way to express his Christian faith visually.
 The art of icon-painting originated in antiquity, was perfected through the centuries, and has been passed from master to student until today.
 Brian continues this living, growing tradition.